Learn Myanmar Language in conversational and literary form. Learn to speak and read Burmese.

 January 2016 update: Street vendors are back due to lack of enforcement.
 Expect traffic jams in day time.

-all the bus stops and detailed maps at www.yangonbus.com.
+from China are now abailable in some routes.See the routes with all the bus stops and detailed maps at https://ygnbuses.com.